lreynl/client-invoices/README.md

 The tests are minimal but cover the status transitions and some other important functions.
 An improvement would be to add some end-to-end tests that would include things like the file upload.

 Something else that wasn't included is checks on the file size and type.
 Right now those aren't limited and that would need to be built for anything more than a demonstration.
+It might make more sense to build this in the frontend.

 For the Postman `POST` requests a file will need to be supplied.